LBNL-ETA/MSWH/paper/paper.md

 * We converted natural gas tank water heater model from @Lutz:1998 into a hourly time-step model implementation.
 * Photovoltaic model is based on a simplified model found in @Wetter:2014.
 * Heat pump water heater tank is based on @Sparn:2014.
-* Solar thermal tank is a phenomenological model based on ideas very similar to the model developed for NREL's SAM software [@Blair:2014].
+* Solar thermal tank is a phenomenological model based on ideas very similar to the model developed for NREL's SAM software (@Blair:2014), as described in @DiOrio:2014.
 * Simplified performance data based gas burner model was implemented to represent instantaneous gas water heater.
 * Simple electric resistance model was implemented to represent instantaneous electric water heater.
 * We developed a simplified data based solar and distribution pump model.